Skip to main content

 Our team began with abrasive blasting the underside of the bridge’s steel deck until it was returned to raw steel.
 Using access platforms to reach different sections of the bridge, our team worked through strong winds at great heights to then repaint the bridge, piece by piece.

-We chose to incorporate a four-part + stripe coat system for the repainting.
+For the repainting process, we used a four-part coating system, plus stripe coating.
 This means that we used four different coats of paint while applying extra coats to any bolts, edges, wedges, or nuts that were present.
-The four paints that we ended up using, in order from the first coat to the fourth coat, were Zincanode 402, Durebild STE, Durebild STE MIO, and Weathermax HBR MIO.
-This process will ensure that the paint has a long lifespan and has a high build finish.
+The four paints used in order were Zincanode 402, Durebild STE, Durebild STE MIO, and Weathermax HBR MIO.
+This method ensures a long-lasting and durable finish for the bridge’s protective coating.

 At McElligotts, we are incredibly proud of the work our team has achieved on this massive project.
-Thanks to their hard work and commitment to doing the best job possible, this Melbourne landmark is now looking ready to take on the next few decades.
+Thanks to their hard work and commitment to doing the best job possible, the West Gate Bridge is now ready to withstand the next few decades of Melbourne’s busy traffic.